Allyans3/steam-market-api-v2/README.md

 ### With composer

-Run this text in console to install this package:
+Run this text in a console to install this package:

 ```
 composer require allyans3/steam-market-api-v2
 ```

-This package currently offers 8 API calls you can make to Steam, 1 API to CSGOFloat-API and 5 technical methods.
+This package currently offers 9 API calls you can make to Steam, 1 API to CSGOFloat-API and 5 technical methods.

 Note
 ----

 All methods don't have delays.
 If you are using some method in a cycle, please use this in-built php function to prevent steam block for a few minutes:
 ```
-sleep(rand(15,20));
+sleep(rand(8,12));
 ```
-Recommended 15 and more seconds.
+Recommended 8 and more seconds.

 Creating new object
 -------------------